Navigating the Volatility of PAVmed Inc's (PAVM) Stock - News Heater

 Sponsored

-The average price predicted for PAVmed Inc (PAVM) by analysts is $2.63, which is $2.41 above the current market price.
-The public float for PAVM is 108.31M, and at present, short sellers hold a 3.33% of that float.
-On November 23, 2023, the average trading volume of PAVM was 638.64K shares.
+The average price point forecasted by analysts for PAVmed Inc (PAVM) is $2.63, which is $2.35 above the current market price.
+The public float for PAVM is 108.31M, and currently, short sellers hold a 3.33% ratio of that float.
+The average trading volume of PAVM on November 28, 2023 was 632.71K shares.

 PAVM) stock’s latest price update

-PAVmed Inc (NASDAQ: PAVM) has experienced a rise in its stock price by 3.77 compared to its previous closing price of 0.21.
-However, the company has seen a fall of -2.81% in its stock price over the last five trading days.
+The stock of PAVmed Inc (NASDAQ: PAVM) has increased by 15.48 when compared to last closing price of 0.23.Despite this, the company has seen a gain of 22.84% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-11-15 that PAVmed Inc. (NASDAQ:PAVM ) Q3 2023 Earnings Call Transcript November 15, 2023 8:30 AM ET Company Participants Michael Parks – Vice President of Investor Relations Lishan Aklog – Chairman and Chief Executive Officer Dennis McGrath – Executive Vice President and Chief Financial Officer Conference Call Participants Frank Takkinen – Lake Street Capital Markets Ed Woo – Ascendiant Capital Anthony Vendetti – Maxim Group Operator Good day, and welcome to the PAVmed Third Quarter 2023 Business Update Conference Call.
 All participants will be in a listen-only mode.

 Analysts’ Opinion of PAVM